Fetulhak/Fetulhak/README.md

-- 👋 Hi, I’m @Deponker Sarker Dipto
+- 👋 Hi, I’m Fetulhak Abdurahman from Jimma University.
 - 👀 I’m interested in Artificial Intelligence, Deep learning, Machine Learning, Medical Imaging, Computer Vision
 - 🌱 I’m currently working as an independent researcher in the area of computer vision with focus on medical imaging
 - 💞️ I’m looking to collaborate on Deep learning, machine learning Projects